-The National Effective Teaching Institute (NETI-1) is a three-day effective teaching workshop held twice a year: in June (NETI-1A) just prior to the Annual Meeting of the American Society for Engineering Education, and early in January (NETI-1B) prior to the start of the spring semester at most universities and colleges.
-The Advanced National Effective Teaching Institute (NETI-2) is held every two years in October.
-The workshops are sponsored by the Educational Research and Methods Division of the ASEE and funded by participants' registration fees.
+The National Effective Teaching Institute (NETI-1) is a three-day workshop on effective teaching for engineering instructors held twice a year: early in January (NETI-1A) prior to the start of the spring semester at most universities and colleges, and in June (NETI-1B)before the Annual ASEE Conference.
+The Advanced National Effective Teaching Institute (NETI-2) is held every two years.
+The workshops are sponsored by the Chemical Engineering and Educational Research and Methods Divisions of the American Society for Engineering Education and funded by participants' registration fees.

 All NETI offerings are codirected by Rebecca Brent (President, Education Designs, Inc., Cary, NC), Richard Felder (Professor Emeritus of Chemical Engineering, North Carolina State University), and Michael Prince (Professor of Chemical Engineering, Bucknell University).

 At NETI-1A and NETI-1B, Rebecca, Rich, and Mike are are joined by an invited "NETI Fellow" selected from among the nation's rising leaders in engineering education.
-The 2012-2013 Fellow is Cindy Finelli of the University of Michigan, and the 2013-2014 Fellow will be Ken Reid of Ohio Northern University.
+The 2014-2015 Fellow was Milo Koretsky of Oregon State University.

 Basic NETI (NETI-1)

-Late in January engineering and engineering technology deans in the United States and Canada are invited to nominate up to two faculty members from their campuses to attend NETI-1A, and the nominating forms for NETI-1B go out late in July.
-Nominees must have at least one semester of teaching experience prior to attending.
+Each August engineering and engineering technology deans in the United States and Canada are invited to nominate up to two faculty members from their campuses to attend the following January's NETI-1A, and the nominating forms for the NETI-1B go out in February.
+Nominees should have at least one semester of teaching experience prior to attending.
 Nominations are accepted on a first-come first-served basis up to a maximum of 50.
 The deans are expected to pay their nominees' expenses, which include travel, subsistence, and the $1150 NETI registration fee.
 Click to see a NETI-1 outline.

 Advanced NETI (NETI-2)

 The Advanced National Effective Teaching Institute (NETI-2) is offered every two years.
 It is designed for instructors familiar with concepts and methods covered in NETI-1 who wish to explore more challenging teaching techniques that promote greater acquisition of high-level skills (including those listed in ABET Outcomes 3a–3k).
-The registration fee is $950.
 Deans are invited to nominate faculty members for NETI-2, and faculty members may also apply themselves.
 Applicants are admitted on a first-come first-served basis up to a maximum of 50.